asyncapi/website/pages/blog/miniseries-part_1.md

 My side project at that time was a [Rust](https://rust.facepunch.com/) game server plugin that collected in-game events, such as when a player farms resources, kills another player, loots a container, etc, and send them to a backend.
 Later these could be extracted by an API to display the player's progression and detailed account of what the player did on the game server.

-Initially, I used OpenAPI to describe the API and the great thing was their tooling allowed me to generate clients and servers in different languages which speed up the implementation process.
+Initially, I used OpenAPI to describe the API, and the great thing was their tooling allowed me to generate clients and servers in different languages which speed up the implementation process.

 I soon encountered a use case that required me to push data to the game server, and solving this with REST was possible, but cumbersome.
 So I started exploring different alternatives, in terms of event-driven architecture, however, none could be described using OpenAPI removing tooling, so I had to find alternatives.